dtiesling/flask-muck/README.md

 ```

 ## Features
-- Automatic generation of CRUD endpoints.
+- Uses a declarative and modular approach to automatically generate CRUD endpoints.
 - Built-in search, filter, sort and pagination when listing resources.
 - Support for APIs with nested resources (i.e. /api/classrooms/12345/students).
 - Fully compatible with any other Flask method-based or class-based views.
 Mix & match with your existing views.
 - Pre and post callbacks configurable on all manipulation endpoints.
 Allow for adding arbitrary logic before and after Create, Update or Delete operations.
+- Supports Marshmallow and Pydantic for schema definitions.

 ## Documentation